schitresh/computer_science/database_system/7_concurrency_control.md

   - Suitable for smaller database
   - Aquire locks in the same order, wait for the previous transaction
 - Detection
-  - Draw a wait for graph and check if therre's a cycle
+  - Draw a wait for graph and check if there is a cycle
 - Prevention
   - Suitable for larger databases
   - Wait die